-With restored trust, a range of procedural tools become available for small group decision-making and organizational development.
+With restored trust, a range of procedural tools become available for small group decision-making and the organizing of projects.
 Effective approaches for supporting and sustaining working relationships exist, even in the presence of diverse opinions and perspectives.
-I will first address the problem of trust in the coming chapters, and then proceed to discuss a range of useful tactics, methods and techniques.
+I will first address the problem of trust in the coming chapters, and then proceed to suggest a range of useful tactics, methods and techniques.

-Trust will always be the first priority and challenge.
+Building and sustaining trust will always be the first priority and challenge.
 Working with people, especially in complex circumstances, is rarely easy.
 But, with a willingness to learn new skills and to engage with an interested and inquisitive attitude it can be done.
 Our society has ample experience with making this work.
-We have to have the will to make it work.
+We need to have the will to make it work.

 If the concerned reader questions the practical viability of this assertion, but has a genuine interest in knowing how it can be realized, please read on.

-This proposition—that Americans build authentic community in place, with their current neighbors—is not, and cannot be based on the invention of community as a new institution.
+The proposition that Americans build authentic community in place—with our current neighbors—is not, and cannot be based on the invention of community as a new institution.
 Nor can it depend simply on individual good-will.
-A coherent and time-tested institution, community has existed since the dawn of civilization.
+As a coherent and time-tested institution, community has existed since the dawn of civilization.
 It is no less a function of human development than our mind and body.
-To imagine that it can be contrived by means of human inventiveness is not reasonable.
+To imagine that it can now be contrived by means of human inventiveness is not reasonable.

 It will be necessary to reject both imposed collectivism and a degraded social disorder, acknowledging instead the needs of personal identity and civil coherence which, as outlined above, have determined the character of communities for millennia.

-It is also necessary that we gain a realistic understanding of the challenge that genuine community presents at the present time.
+It is also necessary that we gain a realistic understanding of the particular challenges that genuine community presents today.
 Reconstructing this essential anchor for human well-being cannot happen overnight.
-It will be a significant learning experience, and can only take place when we open ourselves to new ways of thinking and being.
-Such a challenge is always difficult for people.
-So it is that we must recognize the project as personal and deeply meaningful for American citizens.
+It will be a continuing process and a learning experience, and it can only take place when we open ourselves to new ways of thinking and being.
+Such challenges are always difficult and always personal.